 Workplace stress and burnout

-For cancellations or changes to your scheduled appointment, we require to be advised by Close of Business the business day prior to your appointment.
-You may be charged a late cancellation fee if we are not advised by this time.
+For cancellations or changes to your scheduled appointment, we require to be advised by 12pm two business days prior to your appointment.
+Late cancellation fees are charged if we are not advised by this time.

 Contact